 You can limit where the root user can log on by restricting him to a specific set of terminals.
 To do this, edit /etc/securetty file.

 Any device the root need to log in from should be listed in the file.

 It is preferable allowing root login only on one terminal and forcing all other logins to be a non-root user and if required use su to gain root privileges.

-Password aging enables you to specify a period of time for which a password is valid.
-After the period has expired, the user will have to enter a new password.
+Password aging enables you to specify a period of time for which a password is correct.
+After the period has finished, the user will have to enter a new password.
 This has the advantage of ensuring passwords are changed regularly.

 There are two ways to achieve that, the first way is by command line using the change command like this:

 We use the -M option to set the password expiry period for the user likegeeks to 20 days.

 You can type chage without options and it will ask you about the value.